RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##
     ##           Reference
     ## Prediction    0    1
-    ##          0 2055  202
+    ##          0 3505  464
-    ##          1  141  867
+    ##          1  132 1341
     ##
-    ##                Accuracy : 0.8949
+    ##                Accuracy : 0.8905
-    ##                  95% CI : (0.8839, 0.9053)
+    ##                  95% CI : (0.8819, 0.8987)
-    ##     No Information Rate : 0.6726
+    ##     No Information Rate : 0.6683
     ##     P-Value [Acc > NIR] : < 2.2e-16
     ##
-    ##                   Kappa : 0.7579
+    ##                   Kappa : 0.741
     ##
-    ##  Mcnemar's Test P-Value : 0.001197
+    ##  Mcnemar's Test P-Value : < 2.2e-16
     ##
-    ##             Sensitivity : 0.8110
+    ##             Sensitivity : 0.7429
-    ##             Specificity : 0.9358
+    ##             Specificity : 0.9637
-    ##          Pos Pred Value : 0.8601
+    ##          Pos Pred Value : 0.9104
-    ##          Neg Pred Value : 0.9105
+    ##          Neg Pred Value : 0.8831
-    ##              Prevalence : 0.3274
+    ##              Prevalence : 0.3317
-    ##          Detection Rate : 0.2655
+    ##          Detection Rate : 0.2464
-    ##    Detection Prevalence : 0.3087
+    ##    Detection Prevalence : 0.2707
-    ##       Balanced Accuracy : 0.8734
+    ##       Balanced Accuracy : 0.8533
     ##
     ##        'Positive' Class : 1
     ##

-This stacked decision tree without the cost matrix performs extremely well across all metrics, achieving one of the **highest balanced accuracies (87.3%)** of all first and second level models and a very strong **sensitivity (81%).** This means it correctly identifies the majority of cancellations while still maintaining strong **specificity (93.6%)**, minimizing false overbookings.
-The model offers a strong trade-off between detecting high-risk bookings and avoiding unnecessary penalties.
-Overall, this is a high-performing model and an excellent fit for optimizing overbooking decisions with strong predictive stability.
+This stacked decision tree without a cost matrix performs exceptionally well across all evaluation metrics.
+It achieves an accuracy of **89.1%**, a strong sensitivity of **74.3%**, and an excellent specificity of **96.4%**, meaning it correctly identifies most cancellations while keeping false overbookings very low.
+Its **balanced accuracy of 85.3%** is among the highest of all first and second-level models, demonstrating that the ensemble generalizes well across both classes.
+This strong combination of high sensitivity and high specificity makes the model especially effective for identifying high-risk reservations while avoiding costly overbooking penalties.

 **Business Case Usefulness: High**